Prizzi's Honor: Production

-As well as working with his actress daughter, John Huston hired Meta Carpenter Wilde, the script supervisor who worked with him on The Maltese Falcon (1941) and Rudi Fehr, his film editor from Key Largo (1948).
+John Huston hired Meta Carpenter Wilde, the script supervisor who worked with him on The Maltese Falcon (1941) and Rudi Fehr, his film editor from Key Largo (1948).

 Anjelica Huston was paid the SAG-AFTRA scale rate of $14,000 for her role in Prizzi's Honor.
-When her agent called up the movie's producer to request if she could be paid more, she was told "Go to hell.
-Be my guest — ask for more money.
+When her agent called the movie's producer to ask for more money, she was told "Go to hell.
+Be my guest—ask for more money.
 We don't even want her in this movie."
-Huston, who was not only John Huston's daughter but also Jack Nicholson's girlfriend at the time, wrote in her 2014 memoir Watch Me that she later overheard a production worker saying, "Her father is the director, her boyfriend's the star, and she has no talent."
-She would go on to win the Academy Award for Best Supporting Actress for her performance.
+Huston, who was the daughter of director John Huston and girlfriend of Jack Nicholson at the time, wrote in her 2014 memoir Watch Me that she later overheard a production worker saying, "Her father is the director, her boyfriend's the star, and she has no talent."
+She would go on to win the Academy Award for Best Supporting Actress for her performance at the 58th Academy Awards.

-A 25-year old Stanley Tucci made his film debut in Prizzi's Honor, playing the minor role of a mafia goon.
+A 25-year-old Stanley Tucci made his film debut in Prizzi's Honor, playing the minor role of a mafia goon.

 Reception

 Critical response

-On Rotten Tomatoes, Prizzi's Honor holds an approval rating of 85% based on 40 reviews, with an average rating of 7.1/10.
+On Rotten Tomatoes, Prizzi's Honor holds an approval rating of 85% based on 41 reviews, with an average rating of 7.1/10.
 The site's critics consensus states: "Disturbing and sardonic, Prizzi's Honor excels at black comedy because director John Huston and his game ensemble take the farce deadly seriously."

 Pauline Kael wrote: "This John Huston picture has a ripe and daring comic tone.
 It revels voluptuously in the murderous finagling of the members of a Brooklyn Mafia family, and rejoices in their scams.
 It's like The Godfather acted out by The Munsters.
 Jack Nicholson's average-guyness as Charley, the clan's enforcer, is the film's touchstone: this is a baroque comedy about people who behave in ordinary ways in grotesque circumstances, and it has the juice of everyday family craziness in it."
-Roger Ebert gave the film three and half stars out of four and wrote: "This is the most bizarre comedy in many a month, a movie so dark, so cynical and so funny that perhaps only Jack Nicholson and Kathleen Turner could have kept straight faces during the love scenes."
+Roger Ebert gave the film three-and-a-half stars out of four and wrote: "This is the most bizarre comedy in many a month, a movie so dark, so cynical and so funny that perhaps only Jack Nicholson and Kathleen Turner could have kept straight faces during the love scenes."

+The February 2020 issue of New York Magazine lists Prizzi's Honor as among "The Best Movies That Lost Best Picture at the Oscars."